murchandamus/bips/bip-update-process.md

 ##### Revisions

-To help implementers understand updates to a BIP, any changes after it has transitioned to Nominated or Active are tracked with version, date, and description in a Change Log section.
+To help implementers understand updates to a BIP, any changes after it has reached Nominated or Active are tracked with version, date, and description in a Change Log section.
 The version number is inspired by semantic versioning (MAJOR.MINOR.PATCH).
-The MAJOR version is incremented if changes to the BIP’s Specification are introduced that are incompatible with prior versions (which should be an exception after a BIP is Nominated, and not happen to a BIP that is Active unless it is a Process BIP).
+The MAJOR version is incremented if changes to the BIP’s Specification are introduced that are incompatible with prior versions (which should be an exception after a BIP is Nominated, and not happen to a BIP that is Active).
 The MINOR version is incremented whenever the specification of the BIP is changed or extended in a backward-compatible way.
 The PATCH version is incremented for other changes to the BIP that are noteworthy (bug fixes, test vectors, important clarifications, etc.).
 The version should start at 1.0.0 with the date the BIP was promoted to Nominated.
 An example of a Change Log section can be seen in [BIP 352](bip-0352.mediawiki).